 able 2

-Impurity Interim Limit under this
+Interim Limit under this

 policy

-Acetone NMT 4400 ppm
+NMT 4400 ppm

-n-propanol (1-propanol) NMT 1000 ppm
+NMT 1000 ppm

-Ethyl acetate NMT 2200 ppm
+NMT 2200 ppm

-Sec-butanol (2-butanol) NMT 6200 ppm
+NMT 6200 ppm

-Iso-butanol (2-Methyl-1-propanol) NMT 21700 ppm
+NMT 21700 ppm

-n-butanol (1-butanol) NMT 1000 ppm
+NMT 1000 ppm

-iso-amyl alcohol (3-Methyl-1-butanol) NMT 4100 ppm
+NMT 4100 ppm

-Amyl alcohol NMT 4100 ppm
+NMT 4100 ppm

 - 4. For any impurity identified not listed in Table 1 or Table 2, the firm submits data with the level for each individual impurity with information regarding the safety of each impurity, if available, for FDA's assessment regarding whether the ethanol is suitable for use under this policy. - NOTE: Submissions should be sent to COVID-19-Hand-Sanitizers@fda.hhs.gov with "ETHANOL DATA" in the subject line for FDA's assessment regarding the use of the ethanol under this policy. - NOTE: Additional Considerations for Testing Stemming from Recent Methanol Substitution or Contamination in Hand Sanitizers: Recent FDA sampling and test results demonstrating methanol substitution for ethanol in hand sanitizer products have raised serious safety concerns.
 Substantial methanol exposure can result in nausea, vomiting, headache, blurred vision, permanent blindness, seizures, coma, permanent damage to the nervous system or death.
 Although all persons using these products on their hands are at risk, adolescents and adults who drink these products as an alcohol (ethanol) substitute and young children who accidentally ingest these products are most at risk for methanol poisoning.